 The Section 8 Housing Choice Voucher program

 The Section 8 Housing Choice Voucher program is a federal assistance program to help low-income people pay their rent.
 It is commonly called "Section 8" or "Voucher".
 People with Section 8 Vouchers find their own housing and pay a percentage of their income for rent.
 The Department of Housing Services (DHS) pays the landlord the rest of the rent.
-Participation in the program is completely voluntary.
-Landlords may elect to accept Section 8 for only one renter if they wish.
-There is no "take one, take all" requirement.

 The following describes the general steps involved in renting to a Section 8 tenant:

 - A family with a current Section 8 voucher views your rental unit and wants to rent it.
 This video outlines the housing search process for families with Vouchers.

 - You screen the tenants to make sure they are suitable.

 - You agree to lease to the tenants and contact the Section 8 office for approval.

 - The DHS checks to make sure the family can afford the rent, the rent is reasonable compared to other rents in the community, and the lease is acceptable.

 - The DHS schedules a Housing Quality Standards (HQS) inspection to check the rental to make sure it meets program standards.
 The landlord is encouraged to review the inspection criteria listed in the landlord handbook, Window of Opportunity, prior to the inspection.

 - After the unit passes inspection and the Department of Housing Services has received the rental agreement, the DHS sends you a contract to sign.